VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 #### Variance {#cpp_templates_variance}
 As I sad before C++ templates are very intuitive: there is just code generation behind it.
-What kind of variance will it be if you write the same class or function using different types.
+What kind of variance will it be if you write the same class or function using different types?
 **Invariance**.
 There is no relationships between generated classes and functions.